ShaneIsrael/CyaSSL-Examples/README.md

     sudo apt-get install gcc

 Great!
-Now all that is left to do is compile the `server-tcp.c` file, to do navigate to the folder containing `server-tcp.c` and `Makefile` which should be located in the root of your CyaSSL examples folder that you downloaded.
+Now all that is left to do is compile the `server-tcp.c` file, to do this navigate to the folder containing `server-tcp.c` and `Makefile` which should be located in the root of your CyaSSL examples folder that you downloaded.